cosmos/gravity-bridge/readme.md

 ## Key design Components

 - A highly efficient way of mirroring Cosmos validator voting onto Ethereum.
 The Gravity solidity contract has validator set updates costing ~500,000 gas ($2 @ 20gwei), tested on a snapshot of the Cosmos Hub validator set with 125 validators.
 Verifying the votes of the validator set is the most expensive on chain operation Gravity has to perform.
 Our highly optimized Solidity code provides enormous cost savings.
 Existing bridges incur more than double the gas costs for signature sets as small as 8 signers.
-- Transactions from Cosmos to ethereum are batched, batches have a base cost of ~500,000 gas ($2 @ 20gwei).
-Batches may contain arbitrary numbers of transactions within the limits of ERC20 sends per block, allowing for costs to be heavily amortized on high volume bridges.
+- Transactions from Cosmos to Ethereum are batched.
+Batches have a base cost of ~500,000 gas ($2 @ 20gwei) and may contain an arbitrary number of transactions within the limits of ERC20 sends per block, allowing for costs to be heavily amortized on high-volume bridges.

 ## Operational parameters ensuring security